We currently have 166 members of staff (at 1 April 2017).

 As is the approach with other ombudsmen schemes, we seek to ensure that sufficient numbers of our staff have direct knowledge and experience of the sectors we cover.
 This experience assists us in understanding and resolving the complaints that people bring to us.
 Currently, 76 staff have previously worked for a local authority at some stage of their career.

 As an impartial ombudsman service it is essential that people can trust the independence of our investigations.
 Our Conflict of interests rules ensure we remain impartial by avoiding any conflicts of interest from arising during the course of dealing with a complaint.
+Our Code of conduct for employees sets out how staff should conduct themselves so as to conform to the Nolan Principles of Public Life.

 We do not accept gifts, hospitality or benefits of any kind from a third party which might be seen to compromise our personal judgment or integrity.
 Any gift offered which is not of a trivial nature is logged on our Gifts and Hospitality Register.